rhsgsa/hybrid-cloud-coolstore/README.md

 ## Huge Page Machine Config Pool

 * When the node gets stuck.
-It is simpler to remove the correseponding `machine` and let the `machienset` provision a new node.
+It is simpler to remove the correseponding `machine` and let the `machineset` provision a new node.
 Run the `scripts/configure-hugepages` again when the node is `Ready`.

 ## Resources